 Log on to the Windows Vista client computer as a user who is a member of the Administrators group.

-Click Start, point to All Programs, click Accessories, click Run, type regedit, and then click OK.
-If the User Account Control dialog box is displayed on the screen and prompts you to elevate your administrator token, click Continue.
+Select Start > All Programs > Accessories > Run, type regedit, and then select OK.
+If the User Account Control dialog box is displayed on the screen and prompts you to elevate your administrator token, select Continue.

 Type AssumeUDPEncapsulationContextOnSendRule, and then press ENTER.

 In the Value Data box, type one of the following values:

 It's the default value.
 When it's set to 0, Windows can't establish security associations with servers located behind NAT devices.